INSIDE: Visit Tokyo Character Street – an alleyway of shops full of Japanese cartoon character toys. Updated 2019.

 Entry Fees: FREE! (until your kids hassle you to buy them something!)

-Tokyo Character Street Shopping Guide: Click here for English floor map and guide
+Tokyo Character Street Shopping Guide: Click here for Tokyo Character Street Map in English

 How to get to Tokyo Character Street